 Color is usually the first decision you'll make — and one of the most personal.

-For a closer look at what works with different wedding palettes, explore our guide on what color should the mother of the bride wear.
+For a closer look at specific colors, what coordinates well with different wedding palettes, and shades worth considering by season, explore our full guide on what color should the mother of the bride wear.

 Dress Etiquette Rules: Mandatory vs. Optional